sana11jan/www-project-ai-maturity-assessment/DRAFT/content/20_Responsible_AI_Principles/30_Ethical_and_Societal_Impact.md

 2) Enhance Accountability: Establish clear mechanisms for responsibility and oversight in AI decision-making processes.​
 3) Foster Transparency: Provide clear and accessible information about how AI systems operate and make decisions.​
 4) Ensure Compliance with Ethical Standards: Align AI practices with established ethical guidelines and legal requirements.​
-5) Encourage Stakeholder Engagement: Involve diverse stakeholders in the development and evaluation of AI systems to reflect a broad range of perspectives and values.​
+5) Encourage Stakeholder Engagement: Involve diverse stakeholders in the development and evaluation of AI systems to reflect a broad range of perspectives and values.​.

 ### Ethical & Societal Impact Implementation Maturity Model